 5. Take an Inventory of Damaged Items

 Before you do inventory, you have to make sure it is safe to do so, please see Water Damage Safety Tips.
 Make sure you go through the stuff and document that was damaged in the water damage.
 Take photos, make a list, and don’t throw anything away.
 The more proof you have to show your adjuster, the better.
-Photos, video clips of water damaged items are very important to have.
+Photos and video clips of water-damaged items are very important to have.

-6. Call and Meet With the your property insurance Adjuster
+6. Call and Meet With your property insurance Adjuster

 After you speak to your agent, they’ll arrange to send an adjuster over to your property.
 The adjuster assesses the damage and ultimately decides how much coverage you’ll receive from the insurance company.
 Keep in mind that your adjuster works for the insurance company.
 At the end of the day, they want to pay out as little as possible.
 Don’t let them trivialize the damage or bait you into admitting blame in the incident.
 You must have your preferred contractor working and treating the home before waiting for the adjuster.
 Adjusters will take days or weeks most of the time to attend to your home.
 5 Star cleaning will directly assist you in communicating the issue and compensation required with your adjuster.

 7. Find a professional and reliable water damage restoration company